UW-Macrostrat/unsupervised-kg/README.md

 To extract relationships from the text corpus, we utilize the REBEL model: [https://github.com/Babelscape/rebel](https://github.com/Babelscape/rebel) which is a seq2sel model for relationship extraction.
 In the `rebel_kg` directory, you can use the `kg_runner.py` to generate a knowledge graph for a text corpus.
 Running `python kg_runner.py --help` you can see the arguments to pass to generate the kg:
 ```
-usage: kg_runner.py [-h] [--directory DIRECTORY] [--file FILE] [--processes PROCESSES] [--num_files NUM_FILES] --save SAVE
+usage: kg_runner.py [-h] [--directory DIRECTORY] [--file FILE] [--processes PROCESSES] [--num_files NUM_FILES] --save SAVE [--model_path MODEL_PATH]

 optional arguments:
   -h, --help            show this help message and exit
   --directory DIRECTORY
-                        The directory containing the text corpus we want to process
+                        The directory containing the text corpus we want to process (default: )
-  --file FILE           The file we want to generate the kg for
+  --file FILE           The file we want to generate the kg for (default: )
   --processes PROCESSES
-                        Number of process we want running
+                        Number of process we want running (default: 1)
   --num_files NUM_FILES
-                        Number of files in the directory we want to save
+                        Number of files in the directory we want to save (default: -1)
-  --save SAVE           The html file we want to save the network in
+  --save SAVE           The html file we want to save the network in (default: None)
+  --model_path MODEL_PATH
+                        The model we want to use for generating kg (default: Babelscape/rebel-large)
 ```

 Alongside saving the html file, it will also save a csv file representing the knowledge graph in the same directory as the html.
 An example of running the command for a directory: